 Last but not least, you don’t want to feel rushed when you’re working on your application materials.
 The best way to avoid that is to start as early as possible.
 You want to make sure you are submitting the final version of your application, not a first draft.

 If you’re ready to apply, you must first create an online applicant profile via the Graduate School.
 The application can be saved so you can work on different pieces over time.
 The profile serves as an online portal for you to make changes and check for updates.
 The application is now live on the graduate school website.
-The application deadlines for the 2021-2022 cohort are January 14th, 2021 for F-1/J-1 applicants and February 15th, 2021 for domestic and other visa type applicants.
+The application rounds for the 2024-2025 cohort are Nov.
+14, 2023, Dec.
+5, 2023, Jan.
+9, 2024.
+Admission decisions are sent within 6 weeks after each round deadline.

-In addition to the tips outlined above, MSCM regularly hosts information sessions to help guide prospective students through the admissions process.
+In addition to the tips outlined above, MSCM regularly hosts a live events series that will give you insight into the classroom, student experience and life after the program.
+You can also watch our On Demand Information Session, which will help guide prospective students through the admissions process.
 If you have more questions, or would just like more information about the program, connect with us:

 Sign up for our mailing list